PXLAIRobotics/ROSNoeticDocker/README.md

 script from a bash process inside the `pxl_ra_noetic_full_desktop` container, followed by a `source` of the `~/.bashrc` file.
-Thanks to a mounted volume, the Turtlebot3 will be available in the current as well as all new containers started with the provide `0002` script.
+Thanks to a mounted volume, the Turtlebot3 will be available in the current as well as all new containers that are started with the provided `0002` script.

 ## How to run the TurtleBot 3 simulations
-There are three types of Turtlebot3 to choose from, a environment variable sets the desired one.
+There are three types of Turtlebot3 to choose from, an environment variable sets the desired one.
 Use the `export` bash command to set this variable.
 The following table depicts the possible values.